Reasons For A Trip To The Hunter Valley

-If you’ve decided to include a trip to the Hunter Valley in your Sydney itinerary then you have definitely chosen well.
+If you’ve decided to include a trip to the Hunter Valley in your Sydney itinerary, then you have chosen well.
 Why?
-You can certainly have a wine experience in Sydney but where else can you try unique varieties such as a sparkling Chambourcin, Quartet – a blend of four white varietals with a bold character and the natural sweetness of a late harvest – or Gewurtztraminer, whilst surrounded by crisp country air and views to die for?
+You can certainly have a wine experience in Sydney, but where else can you try unique varieties such as a sparkling Chambourcin, Quartet – a blend of four white varietals with a bold character and the natural sweetness of a late harvest – or Gewurtztraminer, while surrounded by crisp country air and views to die for?

-If you can talk someone in your group into driving you may elect to navigate around the region yourself however the driver isn’t the only one in your group who would be missing out if you chose that option.
-By joining a group tour with an experienced Hunter Valley local as your guide you not only get their knowledge of the area but you also get to leverage the established relationships they have with the cellar doors.
+If you can talk someone in your group into driving, you may elect to navigate the region yourself; however, the driver isn’t the only one in your group who would be missing out if you chose that option.
+By joining a group tour with an experienced Hunter Valley local as your guide, you not only get their knowledge of the area, but you also get to leverage the established relationships they have with the cellar doors.

 How to spend a day tour with a Hunter Valley Local

-If you are looking for a tour where you get to spend the day with a Hunter Valley local and you get the extra access benefits that come with touring with the owner of the business, then look no further than Tastes Of The Hunter Wine Tours.
-With private tastings, a luxury tour minibus with leather seats, entertainment system and more and a knowledgeable and attentive guide, you have the perfect recipe for a Hunter Valley experience you won’t soon forget.
+If you are looking for a trip where you get to spend the day with a Hunter Valley local and get the extra access benefits that come with touring with the business owner, then look no further than Tastes Of The Hunter Wine Tours.
+With private tastings, a luxury tour minibus with leather seats, an entertainment system and more and a knowledgeable and attentive guide, you have the perfect recipe for a Hunter Valley experience you won’t soon forget.

 You could choose to self-drive and queue at the front counter of each cellar door to taste 2 or 3 wines as served by a junior staff member.
-Or you could whisk past the queue for a sit down private tasting with the cellar door manager where you can savour 8-10 different wines on a guided wine tasting.
-This is how you can experience the full range offered and even some special reserve wines not usually offered at the average tasting.
-Joyning a wine tasting tour is definitely an investment in your Hunter Valley experience.
+Or you could whisk past the line for a sit down private tasting with the cellar door manager where you can savour 8-10 different wines on a guided wine tasting.
+This is how you can experience the full range offered and even some unique reserve wines not usually provided at the average tasting.
+Joining a wine tasting tour is an investment in your Hunter Valley experience.

 The Hunter Valley wine tasting experience

-While the Hunter Valley region is certainly on the map for its wines, it would be a shame not to cleanse your palate during the day with a visit to one of the micro-breweries.
-From the light spritz of a ginger beer with gorgeous honey flavours to the full-bodied robust character of a dark ale there is something for even those who don’t consider themselves beer drinkers.
+While the Hunter Valley region is indeed on the map for its wines, it would be a shame not to cleanse your palate during the day with a visit to one of the micro-breweries.
+From the light spritz of a ginger beer with gorgeous honey flavours to the full-bodied, robust character of a dark ale, there is something for even those who don’t consider themselves beer drinkers.

-Matilda Bay Brewhouse or Potter’s Brewery are options that won’t disappoint and a wine tour with Tastes Of The Hunter will allow you to experience both: the wines and Hunter Valley boutique style craft beers that are rapidly gaining in popularity.
+Matilda Bay Brewhouse or Potter’s Brewery are options that won’t disappoint.
+A wine tour with Tastes Of The Hunter will allow you to experience both: the wines and Hunter Valley boutique style craft beers that are rapidly gaining popularity.

-A wine tasting experience is simply not complete without adding some creamy cheese and decadent chocolate treats.
-In fact cheese and chocolates often accompany a professional wine tasting session for good reason.
-A red wine like the Hunter Valley’s famous Shiraz varieties will always be more appealing when it is savoured the way the wine maker intended it to be tasted.
+A wine tasting experience is not complete without adding some cream cheese and decadent chocolate treats.
+Cheese and chocolates often accompany a professional wine tasting session for a good reason.
+Red wine like the Hunter Valley’s famous Shiraz varieties will always be more appealing when savoured the way the winemaker intended it to be tasted.

 Sampling a red wine with a protein such as cheese gives the tannins (the bitter-tasting organic component of red wine) something else to cling to other than the sides and roof of your mouth!

-In fact at Capercaillie Wines (situated in the Lovedale region of the Hunter) you can taste your first mouthful of their Shiraz.
-Then taste it after a mouthful of cheese.
-You will see how the complex and chocolatey flavours of the wine have come to life on your tongue.
-A completely different experience that you would have missed without such guidance.
+In fact, at Capercaillie Wines (situated in the Lovedale region of the Hunter), you can taste your first mouthful of their Shiraz.
+Then eat it after a bite of cheese.
+You will see how the wine’s complex and chocolatey flavours have come to life on your tongue.
+A completely different experience than you would have missed without such guidance.

-And why simply settle for any supermarket variety cheddar?
-At the Smelly Cheese Shop in Pokolbin you can try fettas and labnas (a cheese made from yoghurt) paired with dukkha, chilli, sun-dried tomatoes and garlic.
+And why settle for any supermarket variety cheddar?
+At the Smelly Cheese Shop in Pokolbin, you can try fetta and labnas (a cheese made from yoghurt) paired with dukkha, chilli, sun-dried tomatoes, etc., garlic.

-For a truly luxurious experience you can try a triple cream brie with a smooth layer of truffle mousse through the centre.
-And with more varieties of blue cheese and camembert, the adventurous palate will rediscover some of these flavours and fall in love with the humble cheese and biscuits all over again.
+You can try a triple cream brie with a smooth truffle mousse layer through the centre for a truly luxurious experience.
+And with more varieties of blue cheese and camembert, the adventurous palate will rediscover some of these flavours and fall in love with the mild cheese and biscuits all over again.